Alabalala/new-portfolio/README.md

 ## Sugestions?

-I'm always open to a new ideas, and if you think something can be improved, please let me know!
+I'm always open to new ideas, and if you think something can be improved, please let me know!